takahashim/md2hiki/README.md

-# Md2hiki
+# md2hiki

-TODO: Write a gem description
+md2hiki is a markup converter, from Markdown to Hiki(https://github.com/hiki/hikidoc) format.

 ## Installation